Rio Nuñez incident

-The Rio Nuñez incident or Rio Nuñez affair (Affaire du Rio Nuñez, prise de Debokké) was an international incident in 1849 on the Nunez River (Rio Nuñez) near Boké, in modern-day Guinea.
-The incident occurred as a result of a local power struggle in which vessels of a joint Belgian and French naval force fired on an enemy village, which resulted in inventory losses incurred by two British traders.
+The Rio Nuñez incident (also known as the Rio Nuñez affair (Affaire du Rio Nuñez)) was an international incident which occurred in 1849 on the Nunez River near Boké, in modern-day Guinea.
+As a result of a local power struggle, a joint Franco-Belgian squadron bombarded a village near the river, which damaged property owned by two British merchants.

 Background

-French-British rivalry
+Anglo-French rivalry

 During the 1840s and 50s, West Africa was the site of fledgling colonial rivalry between European powers.
-The Nuñez region lay between the French colony of Senegal and British Gambia and Sierra Leone.
+The Nuñez region lay between French Senegal and the British colonies of Gambia and Sierra Leone.
 French traders were increasingly challenged by commercial trading expeditions from Britain, Belgium and America.

 Early Belgian colonial ambitions in the region

-Because of his first marriage to Princess Charlotte of Wales, which would have made him prince consort of the United Kingdom had she not died at 21, Leopold I had been studying Britain's colonial questions and had become a strong partisan of colonisation.
-Once he accepted the Belgian throne, he was thus convinced that the new country needed its own colonies.
-The Rio Nunez had been a colonial interest of Belgium since 1845 but was being set up more as a trading outpost than a true colony.
+Due to his marriage to Princess Charlotte of Wales, which would have made him prince consort of Britain had she not died at 21, Leopold I began studying the British Empire and had become a strong supporter of colonialism.
+Once he accepted the Belgian throne, Leopold was thus convinced that the new country needed its own colonies.
+The Nunez River had been a colonial interest of Belgium since 1845 but was being set up more as a trading outpost than a true colony.
 One of the first merchants to take an interest in the region was Abraham Cohen, who persuaded the King that it was a worthy opportunity.
-The Belgian Royal Navy's Louise Marie schooner was thus sent to investigate the region on 17 December 1847; it arrived in the Bay of Gorée on 11 January 1848.
-They stayed in the Rio Nunez in February and March and learned that the river had the potential to be successfully exploited except during the rainy season.
+The Belgian Navy schooner Louise Marie was sent to investigate the region on 17 December 1847; it arrived in the Bay of Gorée on 11 January 1848.
+The ship stayed in the Rio Nunez in February and March and her crew learned that the river had the potential to be successfully exploited except during the rainy season.